zverok/time_math2/README.md

 * No monkey-patching of core classes (now **strict**; previously existing opt-in core ext removed in 0.0.5);
 * Works with Time, Date and DateTime;
-* Accurately preserves timezone info;
+* Accurately preserves timezone offset;
 * Simple arithmetics: floor/ceil/round to any time unit (second, hour, year or whatnot), advance/decrease by any unit;
 * Chainable [operations](#set-of-operations-as-a-value-object), including